-Each July, this spot is the site of the Hill Cumorah Pageant, one of the world’s largest outdoor theatrical productions.
-First staged in 1937, the free production has grown to include more than 700 volunteers each year, who portray scenes from the Bible and the Book of Mormon.
-Elaborate costumes and special effects, plus recorded music by the Mormon Tabernacle Choir, make this an impressive spectacle, which is attended by more than 90,000 people during its seven-night run.
+Until 2019, this spot was the site of the Hill Cumorah Pageant, one of the world’s largest outdoor theatrical productions.
+First staged in 1937, the production grew to include more than 700 volunteers each year, who portrayed scenes from the Bible and the Book of Mormon.
+Elaborate costumes and special effects, plus recorded music by the Mormon Tabernacle Choir, made this an impressive spectacle.

 Finally, we headed to the small town of Palmyra, where we toured the Book of Mormon Publication Site.
 In 1830, the Book of Mormon was first printed and sold here.
 A handsome brick building houses reproductions of the original press, bindery and bookstore owned by publisher Egbert B. Grandin.
 (Though we didn’t have time to tour them, other Mormon sites in the area include the Peter Whitmer Farm, where the LDS Church was formally organized in 1830, and the Fayette Chapel and Visitors Center.)